 After studying in Edinburgh and Berlin, I came to the University of Pennsylvania as a Thouron Scholar in 2013.
-My research centers on how contemporary and ancient war were represented in the Middle Ages, focusing in particular on how the sprawling series of conflicts now known as the Hundred Years War (1337-1453) changed the way war was understood, experienced, and historicized.
+My research centers on the relationship between war and literature in the Middle Ages, focusing in particular on the literary strategies for representing and theorizing transnational war that emerged during the Hundred Years War (1337-1453).

 The second project, The Hundred Years War and European Literary History (under contract, Manchester University Press), is a volume of essays I am editing with R.D.
 Perry (St Louis University) that offers the first synoptic literary history of the war.